thuhale2210/personal-finance-management-app/README.md

 ### Introduction:
 This app is intended to perform a range of financial tracking features, including expense tracking, income monitoring, budgeting tools, and data visualizations to help users gain insights into their financial health.

 <i>Please note that this project is currently in progress.
-Do not consider any code saved in this repo since it doesn't contain the latest version.</i>
+Do not consider any code saved in this repo since it isn't updated with the latest version.</i>

 ### UI Demo:
 ![Screenshot 2024-08-25 at 1 59 03 PM](https://github.com/user-attachments/assets/0b959c9b-4639-4fed-89fe-199c2b296180)